shadownater/whats-inside/README.md

 ## Running on WSL

 At root of project, run source env3/bin/activate, enabling the virtual environment.
-If you're not me for some reason, you'll need to run pip install -r requirements.txt.
+If you're not me for some reason, you'll need to run `pip install -r requirements.txt.`

+Control the postgres database using `sudo /etc/init.d/postgresql [restart/start/stop]`

-Locally boot up the site using python manage.py runserver.
+Locally boot up the site using `python manage.py runserver.`

+**Note: systemctl is not working on WSL as of yet, making use of gunicorn sockets kinda tough.** See [here](https://github.com/Microsoft/WSL/issues/2209).

 ## Running on Windows pre-Creator's update